tonny1983/angular-tour-of-heroes/README.md

 * ngx-translate component
 * global spinner between routing when loading data using ngx-spinner
 * partial spinner in pages (add Hero, change hero)  when waiting response using bootstrap spinner
+* an interceptor of the http client component that show global spinner when calling rest api (the cases including api exclusion and call many rest apis in a page)

 ## Development server